git town compress

 Let's compress the commits in all branches of this stack:

-git compress --stack
+git town compress --stack

 Now your stack contains these branches and commits: